 Btw, which part of a submission about “evil China” isn’t a flame war tangent?

 Facts aren't neutral; people choose them.
-When you choose to bring in facts as ammunition in a political argument and especially when that causes the thread to swerve into a more generic political lane, that's bad for HN.
+If you bring in ammunition for a political argument, and that swerves the thread into a generic political lane, that's bad for HN even if the ammunition is factual.
 Please don't do that here.

 Which can be wiped out by printing money in QE4.